|Macintosh Separation Anxiety (MSA)

 deal with text files and internet, backup options are the least exotic

 and most cost-effective.
-Hardware requirements for more complex and
+Hardware requirements and expense for more

-sophisticated backup operations can increase dramatically, as can
+complex backup requirements can increase dramatically, especially when

 for future expansion.
 If you can bring yourself to apply a dollar